dominodatalab/llm_model_cascade/README.md

 This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
 Please ensure the "Automatically make compatible with Domino" checkbox is selected while creating the environment.

-### Hardware Requirements
-You also need to make sure that the hardware tier running the notebook or the fine-tuning script has sufficient resources.
-A GPU with >=16GB of VRAM is recommended.
-This project was tested on a `V100` with **16GB** VRAM.
-Also note that the model binary occupies ~ **28GB** on disc so please provision your workspace volume accordingly.

 ### Environment Requirements

 **Environment Base**